Skip to main content

 »Priority variable sets to enforce variables across workspaces

-Variable sets allow Terraform Cloud users to reuse both Terraform-defined and environment variables across certain workspaces or an entire organization.
+Variable sets allow HCP Terraform users to reuse both Terraform-defined and environment variables across certain workspaces or an entire organization.
 One of the core use cases for this feature is credential management, but variables can also manage anything that can be defined as Terraform variables.
 When using variable sets for credential management, it is critical to ensure that these variables cannot be tampered with by end users.

-Priority variable sets for Terraform Cloud and Terraform Enterprise (v202401-1) provide a convenient way to prevent the over-writing of more infrastructure-critical variable sets, such as those used for credentials.
+Priority variable sets for HCP Terraform and Terraform Enterprise (v202401-1) provide a convenient way to prevent the over-writing of more infrastructure-critical variable sets, such as those used for credentials.
 Once the platform team has prioritized a variable set, even if a user has access to workspace variables or can modify a workspace’s Terraform configuration, they still won’t be able to override variables in that prioritized set.

 Enable variable set priority to enforce variable values